 No matter how ill-advised it is, you might not have any choice when it comes time to survive alone in a hostile and potentially deadly situation.
 Maybe all your friends and relations are either dead or far away.

 Maybe you live or work in remote areas, or perhaps you flat just don’t prefer the company of people and don’t maintain many close connections.
 Whatever the reason, you will be surviving on your wits and wiles alone, with no safety net, no backup, no companions.

 In a serious crisis, that spells trouble with a capital ‘T’.
 You see, humans are social organisms.
 We survive and thrive not on the merits and strengths of any lone individual, no matter how exceptionally talented, how skilled and how formidable.

 There are no demigods on earth, no superheroes that get to break the rules.
-You cannot cheat the mountain and its inviolable laws, though a few vanishingly rare have managed to put off paying the bill for a time, or in the rarest of circumstances.
+You cannot fool the mountain and its inviolable laws, though a few vanishingly rare have managed to put off paying the bill for a time, or in the rarest of circumstances.